helidon-io/helidon/docs/modules/webclient.md

 response changes a `QUERY` request to `GET` without the original query content, as required by [RFC 10008](https://www.rfc-editor.org/rfc/rfc10008.html#section-2.5).

-For a redirect that preserves the method and entity, WebClient copies only the `Accept`, `Accept-Charset`, `Accept-Encoding`, `Accept-Language`, `Content-Encoding`, `Content-Language`, `Content-Location`, and `Content-Type` headers from the preceding request.
-A redirect that changes the method does not copy request-specific headers.
-Each redirected request still starts with the client default headers, invokes the configured client services, and selects stored cookies for the target URI.
+Redirected requests retain explicitly configured request headers, subject to the adjustments and filtering described below.
+Dedicated `Http1Client`, `Http2Client`, and `Http3Client` requests also retain non-`Cookie` header changes made by services after transport dispatch.
+Headers generated for the preceding attempt are not copied wholesale: each hop applies client defaults, invokes the configured client services, and selects stored cookies for the target URI.
+Entity-writer headers are prepared or replayed as appropriate for the target attempt.

+Redirect handling removes the preceding attempt's `Content-Length`, `Transfer-Encoding`, and `Expect` headers so the target attempt can prepare its own framing and expectations.
+When the entity is discarded, it also removes `Content-Type`, `Content-Encoding`, `Content-Language`, and `Content-Location`.
+The target attempt's normal header processing still applies.
+Host and authority headers are adjusted when the redirect changes the target origin.

 Two URIs have the same origin when their schemes and hosts match case-insensitively and their ports are equal.
 WebClient follows a same-origin